-The overall success of a community is achieved in part by how well structures and groups of structures and other design elements relate to each other.
-While structures and design components may have distinct features, they must be considerate of adjacent structures with respect to height, form, exterior finish and colors.
+The overall success of a community is achieved in part by how well structures and groups of structures relate to each other.
+While structures may have distinct features, they must be considerate of adjacent structures with respect to height, form, exterior finish and colors.
 This is managed by administering a thoughtful level of architectural design guidelines on all structures throughout the community.

-The objectives of the Eagle Ridge Architectural Design and Construction Guidelines are to:
+The objectives of the Newland Communities Architectural Design and Construction Guidelines are to:

-- Provide a pleasant and consistent environment throughout Eagle Ridge. - Provide interest and variety to exterior elevations, materials and colors while avoiding repetition or extreme contrasts on all housing. - Achieve a sense of openness while properly using available lot widths. - Provide appropriate orientation of residences to promote safety, security, and a sense of community. - To achieve and maintain a high standard of quality, workmanship, and materials to assure harmony of external design with existing improvements.
+- Provide a pleasant and consistent environment throughout Newland communities. - Provide interest and variety to exterior elevations, materials and colors while avoiding repetition or extreme contrasts on all housing. - Achieve a sense of openness while properly using available lot widths. - Provide appropriate orientation of residences to promote safety, security, and a sense of community.